About Pudukkottai Tourist Places Or Places to Visit in Pudukkottai

 Near the village Annavasal is a cluster of rock caves, which can be termed as the Ajantha of the South.
 Megalithic burial sites near Sittanavasal caves testify their hoary past, while the rich sculpture and paintings adjoining the caves are similar to the famous Ajanta caves.
 In the past, these caves were the abode of Jain Tirthankaras who fled to this place from Madurai.
 The mural paintings provide glimpses of the early Jain cult and life.

-Kudumiyanmalai is about 20km from Pudukkottai.
+Kudumiyanmalai is about 20km from Pudukkottai City.
 There are exquisite sculptures and a 1000 pillared hall in the temple of Sikharagireeswarar.
 Inscriptions abound in this temple and the quite interesting one is that of Mahendra Varma Pallavan who has actually made a treatise o music here especially on the seven notes called Saptha Swara.
 He is a versatile man and calls himself 'Vichitra Chittan', 'Chitthirakkarappuli' (Man of Wonderful Mind and adept Painter).
 He has also done research in music especially on the saptha swaras in a veena called 'Parvadhini' with 8 strings.
 There is also a rock-cut temple above called 'Melakkoil' which too was scooped by Mahendra Varma Pallavan.
 The Anna Agricultural Farm and Agricultural Research Institute located here indicated that even today the place is not bereft of research the former was a cultural research though the present one is on agriculture.

-Kodumbalur is about 36km from Pudukkottai, this place is also known as Moovar Koil, Irukku Velirs, an illustrious warrior clan related to the Cholas once ruled over this place.
+Kodumbalur is about 36km from Pudukkottai City.
+This place is also known as Moovar Koil, Irukku Velirs, an illustrious warrior clan related to the Cholas once ruled over this place.
 Of the Moovar Koil (Three temples) only two exist now.
 They were built by Boodhi Vikrama Kesari, a general of the Chola army in the 10th century AD.
 One of the Irukku Velirs who ruled this place, named Idangazhi Nayanar is included in the canons of the 63 Nayanmars.
 This place was also a stage of fierce battles between the Pandyas and Pallavas.
 The architecture of this temple is unique among the temples of south India.
 The sculptures of Kalarimurthi, Gaja (Elephant) Samharamurthi, Gangadaramurthi etc. are unique masterpieces.
 Nearby is the temple dedicated to Muchukun deswarar of the early Chola period.

 This village has three ancient shrines popularly known as Moovar Kovil, built by the Irukkuvel chieftain, Bhuti Vikramaditya.
 They were all for each of his two queens and one for himself.
 These monuments relate to the 10th century and the style and moulding of the structures resemble the Mamallapuram cave temples.
 Decorating the niches in the walls are some of the finest sculptures in our country.
 The architecture of the temples is unique.